Matthew-Holmes/BallBounce/README.md

 ```

 #### Notes
-We don't just flip the speed since this can lead to the ball getting stuck on the edge, instead setting its velocity direction according to which side of the screen the ball is at
+We don't just flip the speed since this can lead to the ball getting stuck on the edge, instead setting its velocity direction according to which side of the screen the ball is at.
+This also means that should the ball be outside of the visible area it will move back to the visible portion.

 We also include some random noise to stop the path being entirely deterministic, the noise follows distribution:
 ```